 Skip to main content

 OpenID Connect (OIDC) is a simple identity layer on top of the OAuth 2.0 protocol.
 It allows clients to verify the identity of end users based on the authentication performed by the identity provider, as well as to obtain basic profile information about end users in an interoperable and REST-like manner.
-With APISIX and Azure Active Directory (AD), you can implement OIDC-based authentication processes to protect your APIs and enable single sign-on (SSO).
+With APISIX and Microsoft Entra ID (formerly Azure AD), you can implement OIDC-based authentication processes to protect your APIs and enable single sign-on (SSO).

-Azure AD is Microsoft's cloud-based identity and access management service.
+Microsoft Entra ID is Microsoft's cloud-based identity and access management service.
 It allows organizations to securely manage and authenticate users and devices, ensuring that the right individuals have the appropriate access to company resources.
-Azure AD offers features such as single sign-on (SSO), multi-factor authentication (MFA), and integration with various third-party applications.
+Microsoft Entra ID offers features such as single sign-on (SSO), multi-factor authentication (MFA), and integration with various third-party applications.

-The guide will show you how to integrate APISIX with Azure AD using authorization code flow and client credentials flow.
+The guide will show you how to integrate APISIX with Microsoft Entra ID using authorization code flow and client credentials flow.

 Prerequisite(s)